Utazu

 Utazu (宇多津町, Utazu-chō) is a town located in Ayauta District, Kagawa Prefecture, Japan.
-As of 1 December 2023, the town had an estimated population of 18,687 in 8932 households and a population density of 2300 persons per km².
+As of 1 December 2023, the town had an estimated population of 18,755 in 9131 households and a population density of 2300 persons per km².
 The total area of the town is 8.1 sqkm.

 Geography

-Utazu is locate in north-central of Kagawa Prefecture on the island of Shikoku, and is bordered by the Seto Inland Sea to the north, Sakaide City to the east and Marugame City to the west.
+Utazu is located in north-central of Kagawa Prefecture on the island of Shikoku, and is bordered by the Seto Inland Sea to the north, Sakaide City to the east and Marugame City to the west.
 Its area is the smallest among municipalities in the prefecture.
 Within the town, the Yoshida area (part of the Bannoshu Rinkai Industrial Park) is a reclaimed land, but because it is separated from the rest of the town by the Kitaura fishing port, it is an enclave which is accessible by land is via the adjacent Sakaide.